vyp/evil-quick-scope/readme.md

 - Quick scope attempts to highlight closest to the beginning of each word if possible.

-- In general, a "word" separator is defined as whitespace, or a hyphen ("-"), or an underscore ("_").
+- A "word" separator is defined as any of the following characters:

+  - Whitespace.
+  - Hyphen ("-").
+  - Underscore ("_").
+  - Forward slash ("/").
+  - Period (".").

 ## Installation